What To Do in February for Your St Augustine Lawn

 Canopy Height

 Proper mowing height will do more to improve your lawn than applying fertilizers, fungicides, or insecticides.
-A lawn that has a canopy height of 4” or taller has fewer weeds, bugs, recovers faster from drought, and looks great.
+A lawn that has a canopy height of 4” or taller has fewer weeds, and bugs, recovers faster from drought, and looks great.
 So, the best organic lawn care tip I know is “Raise the Mower”!

 A lawn maintained at 4” or taller: